mjordan/islandora_solution_pack_xml/modules/islandora_simple_xml_context/README.md

 * [Islandora XML Solution Pack](https://github.com/mjordan/islandora_solution_pack_xml)
 * [Context](https://drupal.org/project/context)

+No additional software or libraries need to be installed.
+[Islandora Context](https://github.com/mjordan/islandora_context) is not required but offers some additional conditions and reactions that may be useful in combination with those provided by this module.

 ## Introduction

 This module provides the following Context condition:

 * Root element of an OBJ XML datastream: Define a set of root element names; if the current object's OBJ datastream has a root element in this list, the condition is triggered.

-There are currently no Context reactions, but some that are planned include:

-* Display/hide the object's "Details" metadata
+And the following Context reaction:

 * Use a specific Islandora Simple XML viewer
-* Use a specific XSLT stylesheet and/or CSS file

 ## Usage

-Install and configure.
+Install as any other module.
 To create a context, go to Structure > Context and click on Add.
-The 'Islandora Simple XML root element' condition will be available in the context form.
+The condition and reaction listed above will appear in their respective sections of the context form.

-No additional software or libraries need to be installed.

 ## Maintainer